 if your child remains very irritable, can't be comforted, is sluggish, or seems to

 be getting worse.
 Also call if you see signs of dehydration, like a dry or sticky

 mouth, sunken eyes, or decreased urine output.

 Can Hand, Foot, and Mouth Disease (HFM) Be Prevented?

 To prevent the spread of HFM, keep kids home from school and childcare while they

 have a fever or open blisters on the skin and in the mouth.

-Hand washing is the best protection.
-Remind
+washing is the best protection.
+Remind everyone

-can live on objects for a few days.
+on objects for a few days.